 This then calls for investments from domestic savings which unfortunately is too low for African countries.
 According to BCG (2017), sub-Saharan Africa suffers from an infrastructure deficit of about US dollars 100 billion as at 2017.
 Hence, foreign direct investments are necessary to supplement the deficit.
-Again, in the recent past, sub-Saharan Africa has seen a sluggish growth in investments from about 8 per cent recorded in 2014 to about 0.6 per cent recorded in 2015 (World Bank, 2017).
+Again, in the recent past, sub-Saharan Africa has seen a sluggish growth in investments from about 8% recorded in 2014 to about 0.6% recorded in 2015 (World Bank, 2017).
 This is indeed an indictment to African countries and it spells doom to the attainment of both SDGs and agenda 2063 (Bosire, 2018).

-From the FDI perspective, global FDI inflows in 2017 went down by 23 per cent, affected by developed countries which saw a 37 per cent decline from 2016 figures, European Union decreased by 42 per cent and Africa went down by 21 per cent to stand at US dollars 42 billion (Figure 1).
-The performance for Africa is too low, taking into consideration that Africa holds more than 30 per cent of the world's mineral reserves, more than 8 per cent of the world's proven oil reserves, and about 7 per cent of natural gas (AFDB, 2016).
+From the Foreign direct investment (FDI) perspective, global FDI inflows in 2017 went down by 23%, affected by developed countries which saw a 37% decline from 2016 figures, European Union decreased by 42% and Africa went down by 21% to stand at US dollars 42 billion (Figure 1).
+The performance for Africa is too low, taking into consideration that Africa holds more than 30% of the world's mineral reserves, more than 8% of the world's proven oil reserves, and about 7% of natural gas (AFDB, 2016).
 This then begs for a critical look at the role of political governance in the attraction and retention of foreign direct investments.